wayfair-contribs/plentymarkets-plugin/meta/documents/user_guide/en/settings_guide.md

 The `Full Inventory` page does not contain any settings to configure.
 It is used for checking the status of syncing the Plentymarkets inventory with Wayfair, or manually initiating a synchronization of all inventory items.
 The page's data will automatically refresh over time, but you may also manually refresh it.

+**The Wayfair plugin periodically sends inventory updates to Wayfair, without any further manual activations.
+The Full Inventory page only displays information about the daily updates that include all items in the inventory.**

 ### Fields
 * The `Time of last successful inventory synchronization` fields keep track of the daily synchronizations that are normally preformed automatically.